mecid/mecid.github.io/_posts/2022-07-19-bottom-sheet-api-in-swiftui.md

 }
 ```

-You can control the size of the bottom sheet in a programmatic way also.
+You can change the size of the bottom sheet not only by dragging but also in a programmatic way.
 In this case, you have to pass the *Binding* to the selected size among the available sizes.

 ```swift
 struct ContentView: View {